StefanosChaliasos/solidity-inline-assembly/README.md

 __NOTE:__ This script does not print the "Total Contracts" and "Contracts without a transaction or token transfer" rows because they are not part of our dataset.
-Furthermore, there is a typo in the submitted draft; instead of `14,339,876` it should be `14,339,858`.

 Proceed with the next script: